-In the modern mortgage market, is it still possible for buyers to get 95% LVR loans (or even higher), or are those days long behind us?
+In the modern mortgage market, is it still possible for home buyers to get 95% LVR loans (or even higher) to purchase a house, or are those days long behind us?

 About a decade ago, Australia's property investors and home buyers could access 100% loans with ease – and in some cases, loans as high as 105% were relatively available.